Look forward to the truly big tour in the former French Indochina with Vietnam, Laos and Cambodia and an extensive excursion package included.

 After breakfast, you’ll check out of the hotel, where your luggage will be stored for you while you go on an exciting guided sightseeing tour of the main sights of Hanoi.

 You’ll start by visiting the Ho Chi Minh Complex, which was built in honour of the Republic of Vietnam’s first president and national icon, Ho Chi Minh, who lived and worked in Hanoi for most of his life.
 The complex includes Ho Chi Minh’s Mausoleum, Da Binh Square, the Presidential Palace, Ho Chi Minh’s Stilt House and the Ho Chi Minh Museum.
-Please note that the Ho Chi Minh Mausoleum is closed every Monday and Friday, and is completely closed in the entire period from the beginning of September to the start of December.
+We would like to inform you that Ho Chi Minh’s Mausoleum is closed for approximately two months a year due to renovation work.

 A visit to the imperial citadel Thang Long is next.
 For more than a century, the citadel was a centre of political power, and today it is recognised as a World Heritage Site by UNESCO.